actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 <h2 style="color:dark; font-style:italic;">Force of Interest</h2>
 <p style="color:black;">
   It is no other than the force of interest.
 The force of interest, that is usually denoted as \( \delta_{t} \) can be considered as the interest earned in an "infinitesimally" small time interval.
 This force of interest can be variable (in terms of $t$) or be constant (i.e. 0.05).
-A variable force of interest, that can allow us to calculate force of interest at some future time point is also called as the *forward interest rate*.
+A variable force of interest, that can allow us to calculate force of interest at some future time point is also called as the <\em>forward interest rate<\em>.

   <p style="color:black;">
   Let us start with a step-by-step proof of this force of interest to show how can we use it to calculate the growth of some fund $X_t$.